Ley Lines, Labyrinths and Stone Circles – Updated: 07/12/2021

 However, as a rite of passage, the Hopi Indians built massive underground rectangular tunnel labyrinths which young men negotiated in the dark, twisting and turning before eventually emerging into the daylight again as braves.
 A boy entered.
 A man emerged.

-Closer to home, in Bury St Edmunds Abbey Gardens there is a brand new labyrinth.
+Closer to home, in Bury St Edmunds Abbey Gardens there is a floral labyrinth.
 Just imagine… a labyrinth in a ruined abbey with a ley line running underneath it!

 We have visited several stone circle sites on our travels and marvel at these huge rocks!
 How were they moved and erected?